Constructing Span Categories From Categories Without Pullbacks

-The above example demonstrates that $f$ and $g$ may be non-transverse, but $(f,g)$ nevertheless has a pullback that is a span in $\Dif$.
-The forgetful functor $\F$ from $\Dif$ to $\Set$ preserves pullbacks and so if $S$ is a span in $\Dif$ and a pullback of $(f,g)$, then $\F(S)$ is a span in $\Set$ that is a pullback of $(f,g)$ as a cospan in $\Set$.
-Since $\Set$ has pullbacks, there is a span isomorphism in $\Set$ from $\F(S)$ to $(\pi_X, \pi_Y)$.
-This span isomorphism is only a bijection and there should be no expectation that it preserves topological structure.
+The maps $f$ and $g$ in Example~\ref{EX:FPDiffTop} are not transverse because $f$ is smooth and constant on a sequence that is convergent to $a_0$, and so ${\rm d}f(T_{a_0}\mathds R)$ is zero-dimensional.
+This example demonstrates that $f$ and $g$ may be non-transverse morphisms in $\Dif$, but $(f,g)$ nevertheless has a pullback in $\Dif$.
+The forgetful functor $\F$ from $\Dif$ to $\Set$ preserves pullbacks, and so if $Q$ is a span in $\Dif$ and a pullback of $(f,g)$, then $\F(Q)$ is a span in $\Set$ that is a pullback of $(\F(f),\F(g))$.
+Since $\Set$ has pullbacks, there is a span isomorphism in $\Set$ from $\F(Q)$ to $(\F(\pi_X), \F(\pi_Y))$.
+This span isomorphism is only a bijection, and there should be no expectation that it preserves topological structure.